-With Composer Manager, it's also possible to create new print composers as empty composer or from a saved template.
-By default, QGIS will look for plates user directory (~/.qgis2/composer_templates) or application's (ApplicationFolder/composer_templates).
+it's also possible to create new print composers as With the Composer Manager, an from a saved template.
+QGIS empty composer or By default, will look for templates in user directory (~/.qgis2/composer_templates) or application's one (ApplicationFolder/composer_templates).
 QGIS will retrieve all the available templates and propose them in the combobox.
 The selected template will be used to create a new composer when clicking Add button.
 You can also save composer templates in another folder.
 Choosing specific in the template list offers the ability to select such template and use it to create a new print composer.